LQB201 Microbiology and Infection Control for Podiatrists

 - infection prevention and control including physical and chemical methods of control

-- infection control in healthcare facilities
+- infection control and sustainable practices in healthcare facilities

 - innate and adaptive immune responses